ignaciomasari/Heterogeneous_CD_for_PRISMA_and_CSG/README.md

 ## Project structure

 ```
-semantic_segmentation
+source
-├── dataset - contains the data loader
+├── Code_Aligned_Autoencoders.py - contains an implementation of the method from [1] used for comparison.
-├── input - images to train and test the network
-├── net - contains the loss, the network, and the training and testing functions
+├── I2Inet.py - contains one of the sub-networks used for comparison.
+The translation is only done to Y's domain.
+Network usd for ablation purposes.
-├── CFC-CRF - contains the approximation of the ideal fully connected CRF (refer to the README in that folder for more informations)
+├── I2Inet2.py - contains one of the sub-networks used for comparison.
+The translation is only done to X's domain.
+Network usd for ablation purposes.
+├── SCCN.py - contains an implementation of the method from [2] used for comparison.
-├── output - should contain the results of the training / inference
+├── XNet.py - contains an implementation of the purposed method.
-|   ├── exp_name
-|   └── model.pth
-├── utils - misc functions
-└── main.py - program to run
+├── change_detector.py, change_priors.py, datasets.py, decorators.py, filtering.py, image_translation.py, matrics.py contain useful classes and functions.
+├── config.py contains dictionaries with the configuration settings.
+└── experiments.py - runs the experiments used for the paper.
+Runs all different networks, with the different dimensionality reduction techniques and different number of bands.
+All expeiments are run N=5 times.
 ```

+[1] X. Niu, M. Gong, T. Zhan, and Y. Yang, “A conditional adversarial network for change detection in heterogeneous images,” IEEE Geosci.
+Remote Sens.
+Lett., vol. 16, no. 1, pp. 45–49, 2018.
+[2] J. Liu, M. Gong, K. Qin, and P. Zhang, “A deep convolutional coupling network for change detection based on heterogeneous optical and radar images,” IEEE Trans.
+Neural Netw.
+Learn.
+Syst., vol. 29, no. 3, pp. 545–559, 2016.